Quantum coherent feedback control of an N-level atom with multiple excitations: Coherent feedback control with detunings

-We take the four-level atom as an example, and compare the feedback control performance between the cases that there are atom-cavity detunings or not.
+We take the four-level atom as an example for demonstration, and compare the feedback control performance between the cases whether there are atom-cavity detunings or not.
 As illustrated in Fig.~\ref{fig:Fourlevel}, the simulations are taken based on the original evolution equation Eq.~(\ref{con:controleq2Detune}) without any approximation.
-We take the parameters as $\Delta_0 = 50$, $G_0 = 0.2$, $\gamma_j = 0.6$ for $j=1,2,3$, the solid lines represent the evolution of populations when $\delta_j = 0$ and the dashed lines represent the case $\delta_j = 1$.
-The comparison reveals that when there are detunings between the cavity and the multi-level atom, the coherent feedback control stability can be worse, which agrees with Proposition~\ref{TACLyaUncertainty} which says that the stability inequality is more difficult to be satisfied when there are detunings between the cavity and the multi-level atom.
+We take the parameters as $\Delta_0 = 50$, $G_0 = 0.2$, $\gamma_j = 0.6$ for $j=1,2,3$.
+The solid lines represent the evolution of populations when $\delta_j = 0$ and the dashed lines represent the case $\delta_j = 1$.
+The comparison reveals that when there are detunings between the cavity and the multi-level atom, the coherent feedback control stability is worse, which agrees with Proposition~\ref{TACLyaUncertainty} saying that the stability inequality is more difficult to be satisfied when there are detunings between the cavity and the multi-level atom.